2025 UCF Knights football team

-The 2025 UCF Knights football team represents the University of Central Florida (UCF) as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-The Knights are led by third-year head coach Scott Frost in the first-year of his second stint.
-The Knights play their home games at Acrisure Bounce House, located in Orlando, Florida.
+The 2025 UCF Knights football team represented the University of Central Florida (UCF) as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
+The Knights were led by third-year head coach Scott Frost in the first-year of his second stint.
+The Knights played their home games at Acrisure Bounce House, located in Orlando, Florida.
 (Note: The stadium and the UCF main campus have an Orlando mailing address, but both are located in unincorporated Orange County.)

 After compiling a 28–24 record during four years as head coach, Gus Malzahn resigned on November 30, 2024 to take the offensive coordinator position at Florida State.
 One week later, after a brief coaching search, the university re-hired Scott Frost, who coached the Knights football team in 2016–2017.

 Shawn Clark, previously the head coach of Appalachian State, joined the coaching staff as offensive line coach.
 On September 10, four days after the second game of the season, Clark was hospitalized after suffering a medical emergency.
 Clark died on September 21, 2025 at the age of 50.
 The team announced that they would wear an "SC" decal on their helmets for the remainder of the season.

 The Knights saw huge roster turnover from the previous season, with no less than 70 new players for 2025, most from the transfer portal.
 Head coach Scott Frost began a rebuild with new players at almost every skill position.
 On August 25, former Marshall and FAU transfer Cam Fancher (a redshirt senior) was named the starting quarterback for Week 1.
 Fancher, however, suffered an injury in the first half of the first game, and Tayven Jackson would be named the starter for Week 2.
-The Knights got off to a 3–0 start, but dropped six of their next seven games to fall to 4–6.
-Fancher, Jackson, Jacurri Brown and Devi Belfort all have taken snaps at quarterback, while Myles Montgomerie and Jaden Nixon are the lead rushers with a combined 1,112 yards and 11 touchdowns.
-The Knights defense, while statistically average overall, ranks a respectable 21st in the nation in passing yards/game.
+Fancher, Jackson, Jacurri Brown and Davi Belfort all took snaps at quarterback, while Myles Montgomery and Jaden Nixon were the lead rushers with a combined 1,259 yards and 11 touchdowns.
+The Knights got off to a 3–0 start, but dropped seven of their last nine games to finish 5–7.
+Initially UCF was not bowl eligible, but due to their Academic Progress Rate (APR) they became eligible after multiple teams ahead of them opted out of postseason participation.
+The Knights, however, declined a possible invitation to the Birmingham Bowl, due to shortages on the depth chart.

+The UCF Knights drew an average home attendance of 43,409, the 51st-highest of all college football teams.